anatoliykmetyuk/anatoliykmetyuk.github.io_/_posts/2016-03-29-compiling-caffe.md

 categories:
 - blog
 ---
-In this post, I will describe how to install the [Caffe](http://caffe.berkeleyvision.org/) neural network framework on Mac OS X as a Python library.
+FooIn this post, I will describe how to install the [Caffe](http://caffe.berkeleyvision.org/) neural network framework on Mac OS X as a Python library.
 Caffe is a work in progress, so its installation is not that trivial.

 ## System